Mindfulness

 What is Mindfulness?

-Mindfulness is the practice of cultivating awareness of what our minds are perceiving and creating and how best to utilise that awareness for the purpose of achieving harmony, peace, clarity, and for making effective and appropriate choices in our lives.
+Mindfulness is the practice of cultivating awareness of what your mind is perceiving and creating and how best to utilise that awareness for the purpose of achieving harmony, peace, clarity, and for making effective and appropriate choices in your life.

-Mindfulness is a form of “on the go” meditation that is designed to enhance our ability to take effective control of our minds and therefore our lives.
-Its strength is in giving us the ability to stay in touch with our greater potential anytime and anywhere.
+Mindfulness is a form of “on the go” meditation that is designed to enhance your ability to take effective control of your mind and therefore your life.
+Its strength is in giving you the ability to access and act from your greater potential anytime and anywhere.

 A Deeper Look at Mindfulness